-Top 5 Requirements Elicitation Techniques for Business Analysts
+Best 5 Elicitation Techniques for Business Analyst

 Elicitation is unarguably one of the most important activities by a business analyst.
 It describes the tasks performed by a business analyst to obtain information from all required stakeholders. however, It includes Requirements Elicitation Techniques to involve extracting or drawing forth information from stakeholders or other sources, primarily on business needs and requirements.
 Business analysts perform elicitation activities through direct communication with stakeholders.
 To carry out research or experimentation or they may simply hands over the required information.